-The family's Section 8 monthly housing assistance payment will be the lower of
+The family's Section 8 monthly housing assistance payment will be the lower of repairs and replacements will be based on recommended allowances provided by its designees.

 - (1) the Section 8 voucher payment standard minus the Total Tenant Payment or - (2) the monthly homeowner expenses minus the Total Tenant Payment.